 Below are some items that never hurt to have around even if you don’t plan on using them.
 For instance, purchase a reserve phone charger and leave it in the package.
 Place it in the glove compartment and leave it until you absolutely need it.
 Another item that valuable is a package of wet wipes for when you spill something in the car.
 You may also want some paper towels, a notebook and pen, umbrella, small tote bags, and a big thick blanket.
 No, these are not emergency items, but they can make your driving experience a little easier.

 A Roll of Quarters

-Payphone, toll bridge, Laundromat, late night arcade run: You just never know when you’ll need a roll of quarters.
+Payphone, toll bridge, Laundromat, late-night arcade run: You just never know when you’ll need a roll of quarters.
 If you have room in your car, then grab two or three rolls and place them somewhere where the rest of the family is not likely to find them.
 There’s nothing worse than needing coins and not being able to find them anywhere.

 The Car’s Manual

 The original manufacturer manual should be in your car at all times.
-It provides comprehensive information for single component large and small.
-Whether you need to know what type of oil to put in your vehicle or how to change an alternator, your car’s manual will be able to give you clear direction.
+It provides comprehensive information for a single component large and small.
+Whether you need to know what type of oil to put in your vehicle or how to change an alternator, your car’s manual will be able to give you a clear direction.
 If you want to go a little deeper, then we recommend you purchase a Chilton’s or Haynes automobile manual.
-This will allow to perform heavy-duty repair or replacement for your vehicle parts.
+This will allow performing heavy-duty repair or replacement for your vehicle parts.